Simin-Ma/GRwHS/README.md

 - Every `run_sweep` invocation now emits `sweep_comparison_<timestamp>.json/.csv/.md` alongside `sweep_summary_<timestamp>.json` in the sweep output directory.
 - The CSV/Markdown tables list each variation (model) with its aggregated metrics so you can paste them straight into spreadsheets or docs.
 - The JSON payload also includes `metric_extrema`, recording which variation achieved the min/max value for every metric; use it to programmatically pick winners or trigger alerts.
+- Metrics that a model cannot provide (e.g., MLPD for deterministic baselines) are rendered as `N/A`, so “missing” can’t be confused with “zero”.
 - Re-run `run_sweep` with `--dry-run` to preview planned jobs without executing; comparison files are written only for completed sweeps.
+- Convex baselines now populate the `MLPD` column via a Gaussian-residual proxy (residual variance measured on the inner training folds, then applied to the outer test residuals).
+Each fold’s `metrics.json` flags this with `MLPD_source: "gaussian_residual_proxy"` so you can disclose the approximation in the paper.

 ---